 Heads of Laboratories

-The large repertoire of virulence factors from pathogens such as Yersinia species (plague), Shigella species (bacterial dysentery), Escherichia coli (enterohaemorrhagic diarrhea), Pseudomonas aeruginosa (opportunistic pneumonia) and Salmonella enterica (gastroenteritis and typhoid fever) includes protein tyrosine phosphatases, protein kinases, lipid phosphatases and other effectors.
+The large repertoire of virulence factors from pathogens such as Yersinia species (plague), Shigella species (bacterial dysentery), Escherichia coli (enterohaemorrhagic diarrhea), Pseudomonas aeruginosa (opportunistic pneumonia), and Salmonella enterica (gastroenteritis and typhoid fever) includes protein tyrosine phosphatases, protein kinases, lipid phosphatases, and other effectors.
 Structural work with the molecules that make up these virulence factors promises to illuminate many aspects of the host-pathogen interaction and to provide new tools for understanding a variety of basic eukaryotic cellular processes.

 A subset of the type III secretion components forms a supramolecular structure known as the needle complex that spans the bacterial envelope.
-This “organic nanosyringe” is thought to serve as a conduit or channel for the passage of secreted proteins through the bacterial envelope on their route to the host-cell cytosol.
+This “organic nanosyringe” is thought to serve as a conduit or channel for secreted proteins through the bacterial envelope on their route to the host-cell cytosol.
 Because the secretion of bacterial effectors is central to virulence in these organisms, studying their export apparatus is key to understanding type III secretion systems.

 Bacteria are constantly evolving and exchanging mechanisms to resist antibiotics, so there is a great need for novel pharmacological interventions in bacterial infection.
 Dr. Stebbins’s lab is interested in using information gleaned from experiments to design a novel class of antimicrobial agents that specifically target bacterial virulence mechanisms.